oliverservin/hey-world/drafts/landing-prompt.md

 That was the last point.
 Now I could use my prompt to ask the language model to generate my landing page copy with all the input for my product.

-The resulting draft looked great to me.
-I could tell it generated a strong copy that I could use to design a landing page based on it.
+Here’s the final landing page copy I ended up with (after some manual tweaks):

+---

+# Terrific Poll: Add Interactive Polls to Any Newsletter

+**Easily create and embed polls in your email newsletters—no coding, no platform lock-in.**

+Terrific Poll lets you engage your audience with interactive polls, even if your newsletter service doesn’t support polls natively.
+Just create your poll, copy-paste the content, and start collecting responses instantly.

+- Works with Beehiiv, Brevo, EmailOctopus, Ghost, HubSpot, Kit, Loops, MailerLite, Sendy, and more
+- No need to upgrade plans or pay for add-ons
+- One-click response collection with pre-filled contact emails
+- Real-time analytics and exportable results

+**Ideal for:**
+- Newsletter creators, marketers, agencies, and organizations using any email platform

+**Objection-handling:**
+- “Will this affect deliverability?”
+No—our links are designed to avoid spam triggers.
+- “Is my data safe?”
+Yes—your data is encrypted and never shared.
+- “Can I customize the look?”
+The experience is clean and neutral, with no visible Terrific Poll branding.

+**Ready to boost engagement?**
+[Start your first poll now]

+---

 I made a few manual changes to adjust it to my taste, but overall, the changes were minimal.

 ## Reflections on the Process